Martin-Kristensen-WD/Cally/README.md

 A curated food inspiration and recipe collection app with calorie tracking.

+The name comes from a combination of: Calories and an Ally

 ## About

 Cally lets you browse and manage a personal collection of recipes.
 Each recipe includes a title, description, category, ingredients, step-by-step directions, estimated calories, and an optional photo.
 Anyone can browse the collection, while a password-protected admin area allows adding, editing, and deleting recipes.